Asheq/public-notes/vim/cursor-location-after-commands.md

 # Exiting INSERT MODE
 - When you exit INSERT MODE, the cursor changes from a "line" to a "block".
-When this change occurs, the left edge of the block cursor "grows" out to the left.
-The only exception is when the line cursor is already at the beginning of a buffer line where there is no room to "grow" left, in which case the right edge of the block cursor "grows" out to the right.
+When this change occurs, the left edge of the block cursor "grows" out to the left (from the right).
+The only exception is when the line cursor is already at the beginning of a buffer line: because there is no room to grow left here, the right edge of the block cursor grows out to the right (from the left).

 # Using TEXT OBJECT in VISUAL MODE
 - Visual Mode